stellalc7/beat-connection/README.md

 - d3.js (bezier curves)

 ## Timeline
-FRI, 3 DEC : does the api work? enter a track, find a related track/location, find another (in a new location). test pot'l issues above. set up skeleton to quasi integrate three.js<br>
+FRI, 3 DEC : does the api work? enter a track, find a related track/location, find another (in a new location). set up skeleton to quasi integrate three.js<br>
 SAT, 4 DEC : can I render a sphere with three.js, let's make it an earth<br>
 SUN, 5 DEC : are there boundaries for countries? how does this work with track locations<br>
 MON, 6 DEC : map a track to a country, and link a related track<br>